 Direct Layers of Gesso for Miniature Furniture Trims

 Gesso is a wonderful artist's material.
 You can apply it by brush or through piping tubes/syringes to create shaped lines.
 You can gesso over items like ribbon bows or paper flowers to create hard 3D shapes.
 It carves and sands easily, and sticks easily to most materials.

 For the panels we left on the bottom of our miniature cabinet, we added simply raised edges by piping lines of gesso through a syringe onto the panels.
 Once dry, we sanded the edges and cleaned up the lines.
 As a design for the center round panel, we added our personal logo in gesso.
 You can see that detail on the final cabinet photos.

 As gesso is a base for painted surfaces, it can be finished to look like wood or stone, gilded or painted to suit your design.Continue to 11 of 18 below.

 11 of 18

-Here you can see where my gesso trims ended up.
-They were glued to the cabinet with PVA glue, and checked for alignment with a ruler.
+Here you can see where our gesso trims ended up.
+They were glued to the cabinet with PVA glue and checked for alignment with a ruler.

 After the trims are applied you can begin to experiment with finishes.
-I've begun with a layer of "Paloma" Chalk Paint ™ a soft mauve grey shade painted in the interior of the cabinet and behind the detailed trims.
-I'm not sure how defined I want the trim yet, so I've applied a bit of gilding using clear acrylic finish mixed with Jacquard Pearl Ex Pigments.
+We've begun with a layer of "Paloma" Chalk Paint ™ a soft mauve grey shade painted in the interior of the cabinet and behind the detailed trims.
+We're not sure how defined we want the trim yet, so we've applied a bit of gilding using clear acrylic finish mixed with Jacquard Pearl Ex Pigments.
 When applying paint to the trims, make sure you don't obscure the detail lines with thick globs of paint.